COURSE

 • Receive confirmation from the employer that the apprentice is deemed to be working at or above the level set out in the apprenticeship standard and ready to undertake the EPA

-• Achieve Level 2 in English and maths Functional Skills
+• Achieve Level 2 in English and maths Functional Skills (if not exempt)

-The end-point assessment provides apprentices with a showcase opportunity to provide oral and documentary evidence of their knowledge, skills and behaviours developed throughout the apprenticeship.
-Enables the independent assessor to assess the skills and behaviours of the apprentice by observing the apprentice in the course of their normal work.
-Tests the knowledge acquired by the apprentice throughout the apprenticeship.
+• enables the independent assessor to assess the skills and behaviours of the apprentice by observing the apprentice in the course of their normal work.

 The end-point assessment will comprise two assessments.
 All assessments must be individually passed for the apprentice to be deemed competent:

-In the presentation with questions, the apprentice delivers a presentation to an independent assessor on a set subject.
+• Presentation with Questions: In the presentation with questions, the apprentice delivers a presentation to an independent assessor on a set subject.
 The independent assessor asks at least 5 questions after the presentation.
 It gives the apprentice the opportunity to demonstrate the KSBs mapped to this assessment method.
+The presentation and questions will last for at least 45 minutes.

 Grading for Presentation with Questions: Pass/Distinction

-A professional discussion is a 75-minute, formal two-way discussion between the apprentice and the independent assessor.
+• Professional Discussion underpinned by a portfolio of evidence: A professional discussion is a 75-minute, formal two-way discussion between the apprentice and the independent assessor.
 The apprentice can refer to and illustrate their answers with evidence from their portfolio of evidence.
 The independent assessor asks at least 16 questions.
 It gives the apprentice the opportunity to demonstrate their depth of understanding across the KSBs and engages the apprentice in detailed discussions.

 Grading for Professional discussion underpinned by a portfolio of evidence: Pass/Distinction